 Berlin had always held a huge fascination, it is an iconic European city defined by its history.
-Travelling there for the first time in August 1989 by train from Dusseldorf was full of excitement only heightened by the discovery of a blood stained woman in the corridor of the train.
-Evidently she had fallen against a toilet door and was not badly injured but the incident added an extra sense of intrigue to the journey.
+Travelling there for the first time in August 1989 in the ‘sealed’ train from Dusseldorf was full of excitement only heightened by the discovery of a blood stained woman in the corridor of the carriage.
+She had fallen against a toilet door and was not badly injured.

-Being in a divided city was immensely interesting and a trip the East Berlin was an important addition.
-Seeing shattered buildings from world war two and a way of life that had not changed much since then meant there were many opportunities for photography.
-The time in Berlin was a holiday, time to relax, but coming upon the British army fixing metal steps into the side of river to help those fleeing from the East added a degree of excitement especially as East German border guards decided to roar up and down the river in a speed boat.
+Being in a divided city was exciting and a trip the East Berlin was an important addition.
+Seeing shattered buildings from world war two and a way of life that had not changed much since then meant there were many photographic opportunities.
+The trip to Berlin was a holiday, time to relax, but coming upon the British army fixing metal steps into the side of river to help those fleeing from the East added a degree of excitement especially as East German border guards decided to roar up and down the river in a speed boat.

 Please note: all images are the copyright of Colin Shaw and must not be reproduced, copied or published in any medium without written consent.
 Prints for the original negatives are available, please enquire here.